- ACA 115 Success & Study Skills

 This course introduces theory, design, terminology, and operating adjustments for diesel engines.
 Emphasis is laced on safety, theory of operation, inspection, measuring, and rebuilding diesel engines according to factory specifications.
 Upon completion, students should be able to measure, diagnose problems, and repair diesel engines.

-- TRN 110 Intro to Transport Tech
+- TRN 110 Introduction to Transport Technology

 This course covers workplace safety, hazardous materials, environmental regulations, hand tools, service information, basic concepts, vehicle systems, and common transportation industry terminology.
 Topics include familiarization with major vehicle systems, proper use of various hand and power tools, material safety data sheets, and personal protective equipment.
 Upon completion, students should be able to demonstrate appropriate safety procedures, identify and use basic shop tools, and describe government regulations regarding transportation repair facilities.

-- TRN 120 Basic Transp Electricity
+- TRN 120 Basic Transportation Electricity

 This course covers basic electrical theory, wiring diagrams, test equipment, and diagnosis, repair and replacement of batteries, starters, and alternators.
 Topics include Ohm's Law, circuit construction, wiring diagrams, circuit testing, and basic troubleshooting.
 Upon completion, students should be able to properly use wiring diagrams, diagnose, test, and repair basic wiring, battery, starting, charging, and electrical concerns.

-- TRN 170 Pc Skills for Transp
+- TRN 170 Pc Skills for Transportation

 This course introduces students to personal computer literacy and Internet literacy with an emphasis on the transportation service industry.
 Topics include service information systems, management systems, computer-based systems, and PC-based diagnostic equipment.
 Upon completion, students should be able to access information pertaining to transportation technology and perform word processing.